Do you need credit and credit scores?

 - 10% – Types of Credit Used

 Payment History – This is the most crucial part of the scoring system.
 It accounts for 35%.
 It measures how promptly you repay your debt.
-If you’ve been late with payments, your credit score will be affected negatively.
+If you have ever been late with payments, your credit score will be affected negatively.
 This gets worse for people who have defaulted on their loans.

 Length of Credit History – This metric simply looks at the amount of time you have been using credit.
 This accounts for 15% in the scoring system.
 Lenders like to see that you have been using credit responsibly for a long period of time.
 Therefore, keeping your first credit card active, even if you don’t regularly use it, can help boost this metric.

-New Credit – This measures what percentage of your debt is new.
+New Credit – This measures what percentage of your debts is new.
 It accounts for 10% of the overall score.
 Recently opening several new credit card accounts, for example, will reduce your credit age.
 A big percentage of new debt can negatively affect your overall rating.
-However, the impact is often small.
+However, the impact is often small to minimal.

 How to Rebuild Your Credit